Bronnie Taylor

 Previously, Taylor was the Minister for Mental Health, Regional Youth and Women in the second Berejiklian ministry Before entering parliament, she served on the Cooma-Monaro Shire Council.

+In June 2024, Taylor announced her retirement from the Legislative Council.
+Taylor was replaced by Scott Barrett in September 2024.

 Background and early career

-Taylor is the daughter of Ward Washington who died of pancreatic cancer.
+Taylor is the daughter of Ward Washington, who died of pancreatic cancer.
 She studied nursing at the University of Sydney, and developed specialty in the field of both palliative care and oncology.
 She was one of the original Clinical Nurse Consultants appointed for the McGrath Foundation and then worked for NSW Health until June 2014.
 Her final nursing appointment before entering parliament was Director of Cancer Services for the Southern New South Wales Local Health District.
 Elected to Cooma-Monaro Shire Council in 2010, Taylor became Deputy Mayor in 2011 was nominated for a 2013 award to recognise the outstanding contributions and achievements of women in local government.

 Political career

 Taylor was elected a Member of the Legislative Council at the 2015 state election.

 Taylor previously served on several standing committees, having been the Chair of the Standing Committee on Social issues, and previously sat on the Joint Select Committee of Companion Animal Breeding Practices in New South Wales.
 On 25 August 2016, Taylor was appointed to the position of Parliamentary Secretary for Southern NSW and Regional Communications.
 Following the 2019 state election, Taylor was appointed as the Minister for Mental Health, Regional Youth and Women in the second Berejiklian ministry with effect from 2 April 2019; and in December 2021, her portfolios were changed to Minister for Women, Minister for Regional Health, and Minister for Mental Health.

+In June 2024, Taylor announced her resignation from the Legislative Council.